Frequently Asked Questions

 Yes.
 Pinerite is environmentally safe to use outside or near streams where you camp because there are no phosphates.
 It is all natural.
 Also, it doesn’t freeze!

-Pinerite is sold through our website and nationally at automotive parts stores, paint store chains and hardware outlets as well as selected natural food stores.
+Check out the retail store locator map on our “Contact Us” page or shop our online store.
+Pinerite is sold nationally at automotive parts stores, paint store chains and hardware outlets as well as select natural food stores.
 Ask for it by name at your favorite shopping location.
-If they don’t stock it, ask them to give us a call.

 Pinerite is 100% made in the USA, in the beautiful mountain State of Colorado.